History of Bratislava: 18th century

 Since the 18th century the city has been an important centre of the Slovak national and cultural movement (Slovak National Revival).
 The Great Plague Epidemic killed 3800 people in the years 1710 and 1711.
 Later the Holy Trinity column was erected in thanksgiving to God for its ending.
 In the 18th century, many new baroque buildings were erected, the economy flourished (first factory in 1728), and the first parks were established (see today's Hviezdoslavovo námestie).
 The town wall was demolished in 1775 to enable further expansion, the first city theatre was opened in 1776, and Pressburg became the largest and most important town in the territory of present-day Slovakia and Hungary.
 The first journal in Hungary, Mercurius Veridicus ex Hungaria, was published here in 1705 and the first regular newspaper in Hungary (written in Latin), Nova Posoniensia, was published in 1721–1722.

 The Pragmatic Sanction law was enacted in 1713, which decided the Habsburg monarch's unity and that woman can inherit the Hungarian throne.
 Maria Theresa of Austria is crowned Queen Regnant of Hungary at St. Martin's Cathedral on 25 June 1741.
 The 6-year-old Wolfgang Amadeus Mozart gave a concert in the Pálffy Palace in 1762.
 In 1764 the first German newspaper in Hungary, the Pressburger Zeitung, began publication (which ceased in 1929), and on 1 January 1780.the first newspaper in Hungarian, Magyar hírmondó was published here.

 The population increased by 200% between 1720 and 1780, and by 1782 the population had reached 33,000 (out of which 29,223 were in the part of the town below the castle that had the free royal town status), thus making Pressburg the largest town in Hungary.
-In 1783, the first newspaper in Slovak, Presspurske Nowiny (which remained in circulation until 1787) was published and the first novel in Slovak, Rene mladenca prihody a skusenosti ("The Adventures and Experiences of the Youth Rene") by Jozef Ignác Bajza, was published.
+In 1783, the first newspaper in Slovak, Presspurske Nowiny (which remained in circulation until 1787) was published and the first novel in Slovak, René by Jozef Ignác Bajza, was published.

 In 1775, Coronation Hill was built by Maria Theresa from soil of Hungary's 64 counties.
 The new monarch had to ride to the crowning hill and swish their blade towards the four cardinal points.

 However, in 1783, under the reign of Joseph II, the Crown Jewels were taken to Vienna, and many central offices moved to Buda, which were followed by a big part of the nobility.
 From here on Pressburg was only the coronation town and the seat of the Hungarian diet.
 The population decreased and the economic situation of the town deteriorated until 1811.